 Broward County Policies To Review (3.5 MB)

 Fishing: Permitted from the shores of the park's several lakes.
 Freshwater licenses may be required.
 No fishing allowed near Splash Adventure, Ski Rixen USA, or in the primitive campground.
 Catch and release only.

-Lakeview Marina: The marina is open on weekends and holidays from 10 a.m. to 4 p.m., with the last boat rental going out at 3 p.m.
+Lakeview Marina: The marina is open on weekends and holidays from April until the second week of January.
+Marina hours are from 10 a.m. to 4 p.m., with the last boat rental going out at 3 p.m.
 Rental boats include canoes, paddleboats, and kayaks.
 Boat rentals are $10 plus tax per boat for one hour, $15 plus tax per boat for two hours, and $25 plus tax per boat for four hours. $10 cash deposit per rental.

 Campground: Rent a site with a platform tent or tepee already set up at the park's innovative Rent-a-Tent campground.
 There are 25 tent sites and two tepee sites, each with running water, a fire ring, a picnic table, a grill, and electricity.
 Restrooms and shower facilities are conveniently located throughout the campground.
 Renters are able to use sports equipment found in the park office free of charge, and can also purchase a discount pass to Splash Adventure water park during the aquatics season.
 No RV sites are available.
 Firewood and ice are sold at the park office.
 Reservations required.
 Wi-Fi is available at the campground.
 View campground rules.

 Sites are $35 plus tax per night for up to four campers.
 Two additional campers may be added at $3 plus tax per camper per night, for a total of six campers.
 The required security deposit is $35 per site.
 Up to two pets are permitted at $1 per pet per stay.